 You are here:

-Indigenous Australians, people born overseas and people living in non-urban areas of Australia had higher rates of diabetes-related death than the general population.
+Indigenous Australians, people born overseas and people living outside major cities of Australia had higher rates of diabetes-related deaths than the general population.

-Diabetes and illnesses related to diabetes are among the leading causes of death, illness and disability in Australia (AIHW: Dixon & Webbie 2006).
-Diabetes has been one of the top ten causes of death in Australia for a number of years.
-Common complications of diabetes, such as heart disease, stroke and kidney disease, are also leading causes of death, and are included in the indicator deaths from diabetes and diabetes-related causes.
+Diabetes and conditions related to diabetes are among the leading causes of death, illness and disability in Australia (AIHW 2012a; AIHW 2012b).
+Diabetes has been one of the top 10 causes of death in Australia for some years.
+Common complications of diabetes, such as heart disease, stroke and kidney disease, are also leading causes of death and are included with diabetes in the indicator diabetes-related deaths.

 There are two main data sources for this indicator:

 These rates are given as the number of deaths per 100,000 population.
-They are age-standardised using the 2001 Australian adult population.
+They are directly age-standardised using the 2001 Australian population.

 In each of these population groups:

-Country of birth has been defined based on the Australian Standard Geographical Classification (ASGC), as either Australian-born or overseas-born.
+Country of birth has been defined based on the Standard Australian Classification of Countries (SACC), as either Australian-born or overseas-born.
 Australian-born includes the areas Australia, Norfolk Island and Australian External Territories.
 Overseas-born includes all other areas and those that were not stated or inadequately described.

-Geographic areas have been defined based on Accessibility/Remoteness Index of Australia (ARIA).
-Three categories are used in this indicator: 'Major cities of Australia', 'Inner regional Australia' and 'Outer regional or Remote Australia' (which is a combination of Outer regional and Remote Australia).
+Geographic areas have been defined using the Remoteness Structure in the ASGC which is based on the ARIA.
+Three categories are used in this indicator: 'Major cities of Australia', 'Inner regional Australia' and 'Outer regional, remote or very remote Australia'.

 Note: ‘Diabetes-related deaths’ is based on the definition of ‘deaths related to diabetes’ used in the United Kingdom Prospective Diabetes Study (UKPDS 1998).
 The UKPDS definition has been modified by diabetes specialists on the National Diabetes Data Working Group (NDDWG) to include ischaemic heart disease, sequelae of stroke and heart failure, and other commonly recognised complications of diabetes.